saikat-says-cool/judgi/MVP_NEXT_STEPS.md

 *   **Current Status**: `shadcn/ui` provides a good foundation, but custom components and interactions might have accessibility gaps.
 *   [x] **Action Needed**: Conduct a thorough accessibility audit to ensure the application is usable by individuals with disabilities, covering keyboard navigation, screen reader compatibility, color contrast, and ARIA attributes.
 Added `aria-label` attributes to all icon-only buttons across the application for improved screen reader support.

-### 2.7 Robust Error Handling and User Feedback
+### 2.7 Robust Error Handling and User Feedback (DONE)
 *   **Current Status**: `showError` toasts are used for basic error reporting.
-*   **Action Needed**: Implement more detailed and user-friendly error messages, potentially with options for users to report issues or retry actions.
+*   [x] **Action Needed**: Implement more detailed and user-friendly error messages, potentially with options for users to report issues or retry actions.
 Enhance logging for better debugging of complex AI interactions.
+Implemented more specific error messages for API and network issues in `longcatApi.ts` and `legalDocumentService.ts`, and improved console logging.

 ### 2.8 Code Maintainability and Scalability
 *   **Current Status**: The codebase is growing with new features.